More Interesting Info...

 When a stem or leaf from a “Wild Lettuce” plant is broken or cut, it will bleed a thick milky sap.
 The dried sap is often referred to as Lettuce Opium, though it contains no opiates.
 This sap can be extracted many ways, but the most common is by soaking plant material in alcohol.
 After several weeks, the plant material is filtered out.
 This extract is usually called Lactucarium.
 The usual way of consuming Lactucarium is by dissolving a few drops into tea.
 Smoking is said to produce similar effects”

-It’s an easy to grow, looks really cool, is edible in a pinch as after all its just a wild type of lettuce.
-And, it has a really interesting history of alternative uses.
+It’s an easy to grow, looks really cool, and it is edible in a pinch as after all its just a wild type of lettuce.

 100+ seeds is a heck of a lot of plants, especially as they are so useful!